kamalmarhubi/containy-thing/README.md

-# contain.rs -- run commands in a container environment without root
+# containy-thing -- run commands in a container environment without root

 ## Why?